Do I need a licence?

 - produces, or could produce, ionising radiation when energised

 - apparatus that produces ionising radiation because it contains radioactive material

-- apparatus producing harmful non-ionising radiation (NIR) when energised and prescribed by the Regulations (that is, apparatus that produces NIR that could expose people to amounts in excess of certain exposure limits).
+- apparatus prescribed by section 9 of the Regulations that produces harmful non-ionising radiation (NIR) when energised and (that is, apparatus that produces NIR that could expose people to amounts in excess of certain exposure limits).

 The holder of a licence must comply with the conditions of the licence.